 The most common reasons people want a prenup are to protect separate property, to decide whether one spouse will pay the other alimony, and to determine how to divide marital assets.
 If a spouse has children from a previous relationship, a prenup can protect their inheritance.

 Sometimes, couples agree that one spouse won't work and that the working spouse will pay alimony if they divorce.
-One or both spouses may have a business that they don't want to be divided or sold in the event of divorce.
-Other couples want to avoid fighting over how to split assets if they divorce by agreeing on these issues before marriage, when they are still getting along well.
+One or both spouses may have a business they don't want to be divided or sold if they divorce.
+Other couples want to avoid fighting over how to split assets in a divorce by agreeing on these issues before they get married, when they're still getting along well.

 In Michigan, a prenuptial agreement can cover anything not prohibited by law that doesn't encourage divorce.